 In today’s world of high-availability clouds, there is still some paranoia around the complete loss of service for cloud providers and backups.
 In particular, many businesses are concerned that if they put all their eggs in one basket, they may be forced out of business if say, Amazon, were to go out of business.
 While this is highly unlikely, it is technically a possibility.
 For those organisations with a very low risk profile, there is a simple solution for you to setup to ensure that you can maintain a cloud-agnostic(ish) environment.
-This post will detail the logical structure and leave the implementation up to you to use with your preferred tools.
-We will focus on implementing a full backup strategy within AWS.

 What are we preparing for?

 First, we must define what each problem is that we are going to solve.
 At a high level, we want to make sure that our business is protected against disaster as possible.
 This can be broken down into multiple scenarios that need to be mitigated against:

 - The deletion of data or resources from our tenancy.